thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-explainability/README.md

     ```sh
     REPORT_URL = "${reporturl}"               # [Mandatory] REPORT_URL = "http://localhost/v1/report/htmltopdfconversion"
     You can obtain this from the reporting tool repository.
 Ensure that the reporting tool is running and you use the same database name for that repository,specifically `DB_NAME = ${dbname}`.
-    You should use the same database name in the explain, reporting tool and model deatils repository.
+    You should use the same database name in the explainability, reporting tool and model deatil repository.
     ```

 3. Replace the placeholders with your actual values.